darrenzou2000/Does-Insider-Trading-increase-Stock-Price/README.md

 ![image](https://user-images.githubusercontent.com/89553844/157266948-6cf8b55d-0cc7-4adb-9e9b-04cb2055ecb0.png)

 NOTE: DO NOT enter a ticker or insider name

 Note: This bot is currently only built to look at purchases only.

 *Also remember to set the Max results to 1000*

+8:
+Copy the url and follow the program instructions.

+Future plans: Add a web interface to make this project more people friendly